ustwo/engineering-blog/src/content/articles/reducing-the-carbon-footprint-of-our-website.md

 title: Reducing the Carbon Footprint of Our Website
 author: Phil Linnell
 date: 2023-03-15
-description: Our journey to reducing the environmental impact of our website, focussing on the amount of energy it uses which resulted in the creation of our own green hosting network.
+description: Reducing the environmental impact of our website, focussing not just on the amount of energy it uses, but also the type of energy.
 thumbnail: ../../assets/images/articles/carbonfootprint/green-server-network.png
-thumbnailAlt: Global map showing where in the world our servers are
 tags: greenweb
 ---